mehampson/csci-e114-assignment-05/README.md

 6. Create a new .env file using .env.sample, and update the API keys there
 7. Register an account on Netlify, if necessary, and link this repository with `netlify cli`
 8. Run locally with `netlify dev`

+But that's a lot of work, so you can just see the site on [Netlify](https://polite-bunny-c8ac41.netlify.app/) instead if you prefer.